bhubr/jsonapi-express-backend/README.md

 - check that the payload attributes have proper format (check against model relationships descriptor, then inside check for data, and inside for type and id, then inside for existing entry)
 - Permissions on *create*: check that provided user id in relationships payload matches the JWT's user id.
 - Check presence of "data" key on each relationship key
+- validate incoming payloads against a JSON schema
 - Check that *required* (i.e. belongsTo) relationships are present (... though rel. type is most likely not the only criteria: how about 1-to-1 which may not be associated on each object's creation)
-- Sort out naming conventions:
-  - table names
+- table prefixes
-  - field names
-  - singular type name
-  - plural type name
+- compat with e.g. WordPress data model (add custom pk keys, table prefixes, custom table names for relationships...)
 - More issues on [project issue tracker](https://github.com/bhubr/jsonapi-express-backend/issues)
 - move beforeSave hooks from jsonapi to store
 - don't promisify bcrypt funcs since they already return promises!